elaraproject/2024-research-report/README.md

 A live version of the paper can be [freely viewed online](https://elaraproject.github.io/2024-research-report/).

+> :warning: **IMPORTANT:** Project Elara has switched over to the open-source forge [Codeberg](https://codeberg.org/).
+The Project Elara repositories have been moved to [this Codeberg page](https://codeberg.org/elaraproject/). **This GitHub repository is no longer maintained**.

+## Development

 > Everything in this report is released to the **public domain** like the rest of [Project Elara](https://github.com/elaraproject/), meaning it is essentially **unlicensed research**, so you can use it for basically any project you want, _however_ you want, with or without attribution.

-## Development

 This report is built with [MyST](https://mystmd.org/).
 To get started, first clone the repository: